vprusso/toqito/docs/intro_tutorial.rst

   from toqito import matrix_ops

   my_state = np.random.randint(-3,5,(4,4)) # Create some random array
-  print(f'Is my state a quantum state? {tq}')
+  print(f"Is my state a quantum state? {tqt.matrix_props.is_density(my_state)}")

 Quantum states :math:`\rho` characterize a particular way in which the system *entangles* the possible configurations of the register.
-One of the main reasons for defining quantum states like this is to have a straightforward way of expressing **mixtures** of pure states.
+They also express in an straightforward way **mixtures** of pure states.

-A pure state, in terms of density matrices, is a quantum state that is built from the outer product of the unit vector with itself: :math:`\rho_{\text{pure}} = u* u \quad,` for :math:`u`  a unit vector.
-Mixed states generalize quantum states to conditions where we have only probabilistic knowledge of the member states.
-Moreover, a set of positive semi
+A **pure state** is a quantum state built from the outer product of the unit vector with itself: :math:`\rho_{\text{pure}} = u* u \quad,` for :math:`u`  a unit vector. **Mixed states** generalize quantum states to conditions where we have only probabilistic knowledge of the member states.
 In general, mixed states will be **convex combinations** of pure quantum states.
-For larger systems, one may want to quickly check one has a mixture, so let's use :code:`toqito` , which verifies if the states are pure and construct their mixture:
+For larger systems, one may want to quickly check if one has a mixture, so let's use :code:`toqito` , which verifies if the states are pure and construct their mixture:

 .. code-block:: python